Hero Background

 Chromebook emulators differ by type (cloud vs local), Android version support, protocol compatibility, and use cases like gaming, development, or CI/CD integration.

-Google's Android Distribution Dashboard (updated November 2025) shows the live spread of active Android versions, the same fragmentation that makes multi-version emulator testing essential for any app targeting ChromeOS.
+Google's Android Distribution Dashboard (data through November 24, 2025) shows the live spread of active Android versions, the same fragmentation that makes multi-version emulator testing essential for any app targeting ChromeOS.

 Top Android emulators for Chromebook include TestMu AI, Android Studio, Genymotion, Crosvm, Waydroid, and BlueStacks, each offering unique features for testing and development.